Dortmund should be on your list if you’re looking for a winter getaway that combines Christmas festivities with a vibrant city atmosphere.

 - Use public transport: Dortmund has a great public transport system, including buses, trams and trains.
 Instead of driving or taking a taxi, opt for public transport to reduce your carbon footprint.

-- Bring your own reusable shopping bag: When you visit the Christmas market, bring a reusable shopping bag or backpack to carry your purchases.
-This helps reduce the amount of plastic bags that end up in landfills.
+- Bring your own reusable shopping bag.
+This will help reduce the number of plastic bags that end up in landfills.

-- Limit food waste: Try to only buy or cook what you need and donate any excess food to local charities or food banks.
-Also, look for restaurants and food vendors prioritising sustainable sourcing and reducing food waste.
+- Limit food waste: Buy or cook only what you need and donate any excess food to local charities or food banks.

 - Choose sustainable gifts: Instead of buying mass-produced, disposable gifts, consider supporting local artisans and businesses that create handmade, sustainable items.
 Alternatively, give the gift of an experience, such as tickets to a concert or a cooking class.